Taymour Grahne

 Image courtesy of the artist.

-01 / 18
+01 / 17

-Courtesy of Sharjah Art Foundation, Sharjah
+Sharjah Art Foundation, 2018

-01 / 18
+01 / 17

-Courtesy of Sharjah Art Foundation, Sharjah
+Sharjah Art Foundation, 2018

-01 / 18
+01 / 17

-Ala YounisHigh Dam (Friendship Boat), 2020
+Ala YounisHigh Dam (Friendship Boat)

-Photo: Peter Fabo
+Photo credit: Peter Fabo

-01 / 18
+01 / 17

 Ala Younis

-Ala Younis (b.1974) is a Jordanian artist engaged in curatorial, film, and publishing projects.
+Ala Younis (b.
+1974, Kuwait) is a Jordanian artist engaged in curatorial, film, and publishing projects.
 Younis often seeks instances where historical and political events collapse into personal ones.
 Her work also looks into how the archive’s lacunas manipulate the imagination.
 Among her notable projects are those focused on the history of architecture, looking at the roles of women in shaping public spaces, as well as questioning the impact of historical events on urban and social development.
 She is based in Abu Dhabi.

 Younis's work has been exhibited in numerous international art institutions and galleries, and she has contributed to discussions around the intersection of art and politics, especially in relation to the Arab world and post-colonial contexts.
 Younis holds a B.Sc. in Architecture from the University of Jordan and an MRes from Goldsmiths College.
 She has participated in group exhibitions and major biennials, including Venice, Istanbul, Gwangju, Ljubljana, Kaunas, Ural, Orleans, Sharjah and Islamic Arts Biennale in Jeddah.
 In 2012, Younis co-founded Kayfa ta, an independent publishing initiative focused on research, exhibition, and publishing related to independent practices.
 In 2023, she was appointed as the Artistic Director of Akademie der Kunst der Welt (Cologne), and she is a Research Scholar at the Al Mawrid Arab Center for the Study of Art at New York University Abu Dhabi.